This post may include affiliate links. Thank you for your support.

 As much as I love this pickled cucumber recipe with dill, there are a few ways you can shake things up if you like.
 Here are some ideas to get get you started:

-How to make pickles dill
+How to make refrigerator dill pickles

 Wondering how to make dill pickles with cucumbers from scratch?
 This easy refrigerator dill pickles recipe comes together with just a few simple steps:

-2. Make the pickle brine liquid: In a medium saucepan, add the water, vinegar, salt, and optional sugar if using.
+2. Make the pickle brine liquid.
+In a medium saucepan, add the water, vinegar, salt, and optional sugar if using.
 Place over high heat and bring the contents to a boil, stirring occasionally, to help the salt dissolve.
 Immediately remove the pan from the heat and set aside.

-4. Followed by the dill flavoring ingredients: Equally divide the garlic, fresh dill sprigsdill seeds, black peppercorns, and mustard seeds, along with the red pepper flakes if using, among the jars with the cucumbers.
+4. Followed by the dill flavoring ingredients.
+Equally divide the garlic, fresh dill sprigsdill seeds, black peppercorns, and mustard seeds, along with the red pepper flakes if using, among the jars with the cucumbers.

-5. Then add the brine: Pour enough vinegar mixture into each jar to completely cover to cucumbers, leaving ¼-inch of headspace between the brine and the rim of the jar.
+5. Then add the brine.
+Pour enough vinegar mixture into each jar to completely cover to cucumbers, leaving ¼-inch of headspace between the brine and the rim of the jar.
 Seal with an airtight lid.

-6. Let cucumbers pickle in the refrigerator: Place the jar of cucumbers into the fridge and let rest (pickle) for at least 5 days before enjoying.
+6. Let cucumbers pickle in the refrigerator.
+Place the jar of cucumbers into the fridge and let rest (pickle) for at least 5 days before enjoying.

 FAQs: frequently asked questions

-What makes homemade dill pickles go cloudy?
+What makes refrigerator pickles go cloudy?

 You see, that cloudiness comes from a friendly bacteria called lactobacillus.
 These little fellas work their magic during fermentation and contribute to the tangy flavor we adore in dill pickles.
 As they do their happy dance, they can create a harmless cloudiness in the brine.
 If you’re not a fan of that cloudy color, consider using proper pickling salt or canning salt